 I could adjust my expectations, or I could keep pushing to do things our hitchhiker clearly was making next to impossible.

-I choose to accept that this trip was different.
+I chose to accept that this trip was different.
 That it wouldn't be anything like what I'd prepared for.
-And I choose to have fun with my family, and course correct my own expectations.
+And I chose to have fun with my family, and course correct my own expectations.

 We talked her through her fear so we could finish our food and then headed back to the hotel, canceling our DAS appointments on the way out.